latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 # The Weight Copying Problem

 This page explains **weight copying**—a free-riding behavior where validators copy other validators' work instead of independently evaluating miners.
-This article covers how weight copying works, why it's problematic, how Bittensor's [commit-reveal](./commit-reveal.md) mechanism prevents it, and best practices for subnet owners.
+This article covers how weight copying works, why it's problematic, how Bittensor's [Commit Reveal](./commit-reveal.md) mechanism prevents it, and best practices for subnet owners.

 - [Opentensor Weight Copying technical paper (PDF)](pathname:///papers/BT_Weight_Copier-29May2024.pdf)